zowe-actions/shared-actions/workflow-remote-call-wait/README.md

 ## Pre-requisite

 Your remote to-be-called workflow must contain the `workflow_dispatch` trigger and has the input named `RANDOM_DISPATCH_EVENT_ID`.
 Then the first job in your workflow must be named `display-dispatch-event-id`, which shall only contain one single step named `RANDOM_DISPATCH_EVENT_ID is ${{ github.event.inputs.RANDOM_DISPATCH_EVENT_ID }}` which will be used to find the event id in the code.
-Please make sure the name of the job and the step exactly matched with above mentioned because those texts will be used for string checks
+Please make sure the name of the job and the step exactly matched with above mentioned because those texts will be used for string checks.

-For simplicity and your convenience, please copy the follow code to your workflow:
+For simplicity and your convenience, please copy the follow code to your callee workflow:

 ```yaml
 workflow_dispatch: